Sumesg/saphcpiot-greenhouse/README.md

 # Greenhouse Demo Scenario

->Document is in DRAFT version, something can be missing or wrong.
-If you intend to re-create this scenariok, you are smart enough to go through without a real step-by-step guide.
-Anyway, if you find errors, missing steps or typos feel free to contact me.
+>This document is in DRAFT version, something can be missing or wrong.
+If you intend to re-create this scenario, you are smart enough to go through without a real step-by-step guide.
+Anyway, if you find errors, missing steps or typos  as well as if you need some help to implement the scenario, feel free to contact me.
 I really appreciate your help and your feedbacks.

 >This scenario doesn't want to represent the best way to do things using SAP HCP, but it's a first attempt to make things work.
 Code can be improved in readability, efficiency and design.

-This is the repository for a real and complete end to end scenario (**Greenhouse**) built using the SAP Hana Cloud Platform IoT Services ([SAP HCP IoT](http://hcp.sap.com/)) and a [RaspberryPi](https://www.raspberrypi.org/) as a gateway.
+This is the repository for a real and complete end-to-end scenario (**Greenhouse**) built using the SAP Hana Cloud Platform IoT Services ([SAP HCP IoT](http://hcp.sap.com/)) and a [RaspberryPi](https://www.raspberrypi.org/) as a gateway.

-The document and the code snippets  will provide information on how to quick re-use it, replicate what I built and improve it.
+The document and the code snippets  will provide information on how to quick re-use it, replicate what I built, improve it and extend it.

 ![Greenhouse](/images/greenhouse.png)